GMOD/jbconnect/docs/hooks.rst

 ------------

 Job services must contain a ``fmap`` section which defines the routes that the job service exposes.
-And there should be corresponding route functions defined in the module.
+And there should be corresponding routes (or REST APIs) defined in the module.
+The ``fmap`` section must exist, but does not need to be populated.

 The framework will process the request as the specified